 As mentioned, there are many bikes available in the market today.
-These options allow you to pick one that perfectly suits your kid‘s age.
+These options allow you to pick one that suits your kid’s age perfectly.
 However, shortlisting too many options can be a struggle.
 The number of options can be overwhelming and lead to stress.
 This is especially true if you don’t have any experience buying a bike for your kid.

 One of the easiest ways to find the correct child bike sizes by age.
-Today, you can now buy bikes that are appropriate for your kid‘s age.
-If you’re leaning towards this direction, the following age guidelines can come in handy:
+Today, you can now buy bikes appropriate for your kid’s age.
+If you’re leaning toward this direction, the following age guidelines can come in handy:

 Early starters (aged 2 to 4):

-Contrary to popular belief, the first bikes parents should give their kids aren’t those that come with a balancer.
-So your child can learn how to bike safely and as effectively as possible, look for a balance, or run a bike.
+Contrary to popular belief, the first bikes parents should give their kids aren’t those with a balancer.
+So your child can learn how to bike safely and as effectively as possible, look for balance, or run a bike.
 These bikes do not have any chains or pedals.
-This means that your child has to use their feet to move using the bike.
+This means your child has to use their feet to move using the bike.

 Kids from two to four shouldn’t think about how they can get from one point to another using their bikes.
 Instead, they should concentrate more on getting their balance using the bike.

-Two-wheel bikes usually have 12-inch wheels and are perfect for kids about three to five feet in height.
-When buying this bike, you should also look into its frame materials, turning limiters, brakes, and footrests.
-All of these can impact your kid’s ability to balance and maintain their safety while riding their bikes.
+Two-wheel bikes usually have 12-inch wheels and are perfect for kids about three to five feet tall.
+When buying a 12 inch bike you should also look into its frame materials, turning limiters, brakes, and footrests.
+These can impact your kid’s ability to balance and maintain their safety while riding their bikes.

 child bike sizes